Achille Liénart: Biography

+During the Spanish Civil War, Liénart also organized help and supplies to Basque Country and helped Basque refugees escape to France.
+Liénart was sympathetic to the Basque independence movement and praised their dedication to the Catholic faith, arguing that it is of utmost importance to help Basque peoples protect their traditions, language and culture.
+He coordinated the effort of Catholic and secular trade unions to form a pro-Basque and anti-fascist alliance; and endorsed the announcement of the local Catholic union leader Maurice Dignac, who stated: "The Basque refugees in France will not be able to arrive at the feet of the Holy Father, as the Spanish refugees in Italy may.
+These thousands of Basque Catholics pursued by the rebels, plundered by the Crusaders, without homes or property, will not be able to reach the Father of Christianity: the Government of the fascist will stop them at the border.”
+In his pastoral letter, Liénart similarly wrote: "Basques are desolate; Christian charity asks us to assist them.
+Most of them are our brothers in faith: this is one more reason to help them."

+French right-wing perfume magnate François Coty accused Liénart of "aiding and abetting communism", given his support for trade unions and willingness to negotiate with socialist movements.
+In his book Catholic Labor Movements in Europe Social Thought and Action, 1914–1965, Paul Misner called the cardinal "a champion of Christian labor and the JOC from the beginning of his episcopate", arguing that his close cooperation and endorsement of unions had a profound impact on social Catholicism in France and its relations with socialist movements.
+Pastoral letters by Liénart were "treated like a social encyclical" in France, and amongst the French left, his actions and willingness to cooperate "deprived their Catholic opponents of any objections in principle".

 An active participant of the Second Vatican Council (1962–1965), Liénart was a leading liberal voice at the council and sat on its Board of Presidency.
 When the Roman Curia, composed predominantly of conservative prelates, issued a list of nominees for the members of the council's commissions, Liénart objected that nothing of the nominees' qualifications were included.
 Liénart, assisted by Cardinals Bernardus Johannes Alfrink and Giovanni Colombo, delivered one of the closing messages of the council on 8 December 1965.
 He was also one of the cardinal electors in the 1963 papal conclave, which selected Pope Paul VI.

 Liénart resigned as Lille's bishop on 14 March 1968, after forty years of service.
-He lost, on January 1, 1971, the right to participate in a conclave, having reached the age of 80.
+Due to rule changes by Pope Paul VI he lost, on January 1, 1971, the right to participate in a conclave, having reached the age of 80.
 After his death at 89, he was buried in the Cathédrale Notre-Dame-de-la-Treille.